Factory Cost Definition

 #1 – Direct Material

-These costs are associated with the procurement of materials required for the production of goods.
-For example, if a company is in the business of car manufacturing then the purchase of plastic, iron, etc. is the direct material cost, but if the plastic is purchased for any other purpose and not for the use in manufacturing, then the same will not be considered as direct material cost.
+These costs are associated with the procurement of materials required to produce goods.
+For example, suppose a company is in the business of car manufacturing.
+In that case, the direct material cost is the purchase of plastic, iron, etc. Still, if the plastic is purchased for any other purpose and not for use in manufacturing, then the same will not be considered a direct material cost.

 #2 – Direct Labour

-These costs include the wages and other benefits paid to the factory staff or to the employees that are involved in the manufacturing of goods.
-For example, workers salary who works in the factory to manufacture goods is the direct labor cost, but the office staff salary is the administrative cost.
+These costs include the wages and other benefits paid to the factory staff or the employees involved in manufacturing goods.
+For example, the worker's salary who works in the factory to manufacture goods is the direct labor cost, but the office staff salary is the administrative cost.

 #3 – Manufacturing Overheads

-These costs include all the costs that are directly linked to the production of goods except direct material and direct labor costs.
-The example of the same is the materials that are not directly allocated to the product but are used in products such as oil, glue, tape, power & fuel, etc. and also the wages paid to the employee is manufacturing overhead who are not working directly to manufacture goods but they are also present in the factory for supervisions and other things like a security guard, supervision employee, etc.
+These costs include all the directly linked to the production of goods except direct material and direct labor costs.
+An example of the same is the materials not directly allocated to the product but are used in products such as oil, glue, tape, power & fuel, etc. The wages are paid to the overhead manufacturing employee who is not working directly to manufacturing overhead.
+Still, they are also present in the factory for supervision and other things like a security guard, supervision employee, etc.

 How to Calculate Factory Cost?

-Traditionally these costs are divided into three different categories, which include direct material costs, direct labor cost, and manufacturing overheads.
-Now, in order to calculate this cost, the following steps can be used:
+Traditionally, these costs are divided into three categories: direct material costs, direct labor costs, and manufacturing overheads.
+Now, to calculate this cost, the following steps can be used:

-Step 1: Firstly, determine the total value of the direct material costs required for the manufacturing of the goods.
-These are basically the costs of the material which are associated directly with the manufacturing of the goods of the company.
+Step 1: Firstly, determine the total value of the direct material costs required to manufacture the goods.
+These are the costs of the material that are associated directly with the manufacturing of the company's goods.
 The formula for calculating the direct material cost is:

-Step 2: Then, determine the total value of the direct labor costs required for the manufacturing of the goods.
-These are basically the costs of the labor which are associated directly with the manufacturing of the goods of the company.
+Step 2: Then, determine the total value of the direct labor costs required to manufacture the goods.
+These are the labor costs associated directly with the manufacturing of the company's goods.
 The formula for calculating the direct labor cost is:

-Step 3: After that, determine the total value of the manufacturing overhead required for the manufacturing of the goods.
-These are basically the costs incurred to run the factory but are not associated with a specific inventory unit.
-The manufacturing costs generally include Factory rent expenses, factory utility bills, Production supplies, Supervisor salaries, etc. So, in order to determine manufacturing overhead, all these costs are added together.
+Step 3: After that, determine the total value of the manufacturing overhead required to manufacture the goods.
+These are the costs incurred to run the factory but are not associated with a specific inventory unit.
+The manufacturing costs generally include Factory rent expenses, factory utility bills, Production supplies, Supervisor salaries, etc. So, to determine manufacturing overhead, all these costs are added together.

 Step 4: Finally, the factory cost will be determined by adding the total value of the direct material costs, the total value of the direct labor costs, and the total value of the manufacturing overhead.
 So, the formula would be: